cardstack/cardstack-token/AUDIT-README.md

 ### ExternalStorage.sol

 This contract is a bucket of key-value storage.
 The idea is that this contract can hold any type of data value, which is assigned a key (including multidimensinoal ledgers which we use for the ERC-20 allowance mappings).
 I envision that contract may actualy take the place of the CstLedger in the future, as it can act as a ledger, in addition to other types of structured data.

+Additionally, for all the ledger-type structures, we actually use an iterable mapping approach so that we can introspect these data structures.

 ### Migrations.sol